clarai1/trie/README.md

 ## Trie structure

-A Trie is described by its height and its root, which is a TrieNode.
+A `Trie` is described by its height and its root, which is a `TrieNode`.
-A TrieNode has a value and a dictionary containing all his children, indexed by the children's values.
-Another property of the TrieNode is the "is_word" property.
+A `TrieNode` has a value and a dictionary containing all his children, indexed by the children's values.
+Another property of the `TrieNode` is the "is_word" property.
 If it is `True`, then the TrieNode is the final letter of a word.

 A Trie object has the following functions:

-- `find`: given a string of letters, returns `True` if the string is present in the Trie, else returns `False`.
+- `find`: given a string of letters, returns `True` if the string is present in the trie, else returns `False`.
-- `insert`: given a string of letters, inserts the string into the Trie.
+- `insert`: given a string of letters, inserts the string into the trie.
-- `remove`: given a string of letters, if the string is in the Trie, removes the string from the Trie.
+- `remove`: given a string of letters, if the string is in the Trie, removes the string from the trie.

-The advantage to use a Trie to store words is that the running time of each of these functions only depends on the length of the input word.
+The advantage to use a `Trie` to store words is that the running time of each of these functions only depends on the length of the input word.

 ## Trie visualization